MateDawid/Django-flat-browser/README.md

 * Adding to and deleting offers from watchlist.

 ## Status
 Ready to use.
-Needs to be uploaded to Heroku.
+Uploaded on Heroku.
+Needs responsiveness improvements.
 ## Contact
 Created by [@matedawid](https://linkedin.com/in/matedawid) - if you have any questions, just contact me!